-Netflix is not just an online streaming service, but also a company with a distinctive culture.
+Netflix is an online streaming service and a company with a distinctive culture.
 It is one of the most admired tech companies in the world and has been the subject of much study and research ever since it was founded in 1997.

 The company’s performance has been outstanding: Netflix’s market capitalization exceeds $100 billion (September 2022), making it one of the world’s most valuable companies.
 The culture at Netflix has become a key factor in its success.

 This leadership PowerPoint template based on Netflix's 4A feedback principles helps you form an authentic and supportive company culture.

 Netflix is very transparent in many ways.
 The company publishes a lot of data about its performance and gives a lot of visibility to how it manages its operations.
 This extends to the company culture and how it works with people.